top of page

 Lower Eastside, Manhattan

-We’re grateful for donations of Asian heritage and culturally thoughtful produce.
-If you have some to donate, we’d love to hear from you.
+We’re grateful for donations of culturally thoughtful and Asian heritage produce.
+If you have items to contribute, we’d love to hear from you.

-Shrimp and egg, Char siu pork, seabass filet with loofah are just some of our Elders favorite meals cooked by the team at Wu's Wonton King, a Heart of Dinner restaurant partner since 2022 and is a beloved neighborhood restaurant in the Two Bridges serving comforting Cantonese cuisine!
+Shrimp and egg, char siu pork, and seabass filet with loofah are just a few of the favorite meals enjoyed by our Elders, prepared by the team at Wu’s Wonton King.
+A beloved neighborhood spot in Two Bridges, Wu’s has been a Heart of Dinner restaurant partner since 2022, serving up comforting Cantonese cuisine.

 Wu's Wonton King